-Turn right at the Ferry Inn (5) and continue along the path ahead - Rectory Drive.
+Turn right in front of the Ferry Inn (5) and continue along the path ahead - Rectory Drive.

 Continue through to the church grounds and go around to the right of the church, past the Wilford Gazebo (6) at the corner.